demisto/content/Packs/CyberArkEPM/Integrations/CyberArkEPMEventCollector/CyberArkEPMEventCollector_description.md

-## Qualys Vulnerability Management Help
+## CyberArk EPM Help

 ### Authentication
-There are two methods to authenticate EPM and SAML, Every method needs different parameters as following.
+There are two methods to authenticate EPM and SAML.
+Every method needs different parameters as show in the following:

 * EPM authentication
     - url: `https://<EPM_server>`